dpayne5/2d-game/README.md

 # Untitled Game

 This is currently a super early stage 2d puzzle game, where the goal is to strike a set of boxes within a certain time limit using throwing objects to advance to the next level.
-It's on hold for while I redo the design process since I'm running into too many issues hacking as I go.
+It's on hold since I got sidetracked by needing to leetcode for interviews.

 ## How to run